The best brand monitoring tools for your business

 Image source: Awario

-Founded in 2015, Awario enables you to find brand mentions all over the web and on social media by crawling 13 million websites every day.
+Founded in 2015, Awario is a brand monitoring and social media monitoring tool that enables you to find brand mentions all over the web and on social networks by crawling 13 million websites every day.

-Awario offers you the opportunity to use social selling by finding new prospects and engaging with them, customer care, influencer marketing, and hashtag research to help your business grow.
+Awario offers you the opportunity to use social selling by finding new prospects and engaging with them, customer care, influencer marketing, and hashtag research to help your business grow all within an intuitive dashboard.

 Join discussions in real-time, research your market and engage with customers.